the-turing-way/the-turing-way/book/content/rdm/rdm.md

 #### Where to store data

-- Most institutions will provide a _network drive_ that you can use to store data, which is generally automatically backed up.
+- Most institutions will provide a _network drive_ that you can use to store data, and this is usually backed-up automatically by the institution.
 - _Portable storage media_ such as memory sticks (USB sticks) are more risky and vulnerable to loss and damage.
 - _Cloud storage_ provides a convenient way to store, back and up and retrieve data.
 You should check terms of use before using them for your research data.